OraOpenSource/apex-nitro/readme.md

 ### Launch your app

-Enable real time coding in your application.
+Enable real time coding in your app by executing a simple command:

 ```bash
 apex-nitro launch
 ```

 ![command-launch](/docs/img/command-launch.png)

+Then open up your favorite code editor where your JavaScript, CSS files are.
+Any change you make to your files will be synchronized to your APEX app in real time.

 ### File structure